-- the obligation to purchase all of the shares of common stock offered hereby (other than those shares of common stock covered by their option to purchase additional shares as described below), if any of the shares are purchased; - the representations and warranties made by us to the underwriters are true; - · there is no material change in our business or the financial markets; and - · we deliver customary closing documents to the underwriters.
+- the obligation to purchase all of the shares of common stock offered hereby (other than those shares of common stock covered by their option to purchase additional shares as described below), if any of the shares are purchased; - the representations and warranties made by us to the underwriters are true; - there is no material change in our business or the financial markets; and - we deliver customary closing documents to the underwriters.

 The underwriters are offering the shares, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, including the validity of the shares, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officers' certificates and legal opinions.
 The underwriters reserve the right to withdraw, cancel, or modify offers to the public and to reject orders in whole or in part.
+The underwriters may offer and sell the shares to the public through one or more of their respective affiliates or other registered broker-dealers or selling agents.